By Marina Damiano and Stephanie Christopher, Medical Device Innovation Consortium

 Statisticians use it.
 Non-statisticians have heard of it (likely in the context of the standard threshold of p = 0.05).
 While it’s not the only component of a clinical trial design, the p-value helps determine the maximum acceptable level of uncertainty associated with clinical evidence and, in a way, the fate of patient access to a new medical device.

 But, is the traditional 0.05 threshold too restrictive for the patient populations willing to accept more uncertainty, depriving them of treatment options?
 Is it too permissive for other patient populations?
 Can we optimize clinical trial design by considering patients’ urgency for new therapeutic options, as well as their willingness to accept uncertainty?

 These questions on optimizing clinical trial design were the focus of a nearly two-year collaboration between the FDA Center for Devices and Radiological Health (CDRH), Parkinson’s patients (via The Michael J. Fox Foundation Patient Council), MIT, RTI Health Solutions, and the Medical Device Innovation Consortium (MDIC) to move clinical trials from generic p-values of 0.05 to therapy-specific patient-values.
-(For more on p-values, read the American Statistical Society’s Statement on P-values and Statistical Significance, its first-ever position statement on statistical practice).
+(For more on p-values, read the American Statistical Association’s Statement on P-values and Statistical Significance, its first-ever position statement on statistical practice).

 We will share here an overview of the process, the results, and lessons learned to provide insight for fellow MDO readers considering a similar approach.